d-napoli/Red-Dead-Redemption-Open-CV/README.md

 For making the cv only see the red path, we use the image manipulation to transform the colors and keep only the red

 ![enter image description here](https://raw.githubusercontent.com/d-napoli/Red-Dead-Redemption-Open-CV/main/Images/minimap_white.png)

+### Centering the mouse and running
+After the code is able to only see the path, I use the mouse to always center the path, so this way we know that the character is walking/running in the **right direction**.
+Every now and then, the code presses the **left shift** button on the keyboard, so the character can run faster.